What is Actuarial Value?

 The price itself is not specific to any group, thus the tool cannot be used to determine an actual price.
 Rather, it can only be used to compare relativities.
 (Contribution Health has other tools available for actual price calculations.)

-Data is obtained from various sources – widely published insurance company benchmarks, Department of Labor statistics, data published by the Health Care Cost Institute, the National Health Expenditure Projections, published by the CMS Office of the Actuary and other sources.
+Data is obtained from various sources – widely published insurance company benchmarks, Department of Labor statistics, data published by the Health Care Cost Institute, the National Health Expenditure Projections published by the CMS Office of the Actuary and other sources.
 The standard population is consistent with the Agency for Healthcare Research and Quality, Department of HHS, Medical Expenditure Panel Survey, 2010 Population Characteristics File.
 (AHRQ-MEPS-HC).
-The various sources projects average expenditures of about $5,300 per person in 2016 under employer sponsored insurance.
+The various sources project average expenditures of about $6,500 per person in 2022 under employer sponsored insurance.
 This figure is consistent with projected employer populations and consistent with OMB projections for exchange products.